simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 I set the port on the first node just so that it doesnt conflict with the port used by the default dse service that I might want to start one day.

 ###Set the Node 1 JMX port ```JMX_PORT="7299"```###
+The nodetool utility communicates through JMX on port 7199.
+We need to change it for our instance.

+>As though its running on a different host IP, you should theoretically be able to use 7199, but I found that nodetool didnt recognise the aliases but woud bind with the JMX address e.g. ```nodetool -p 7299```)

 Edit the cassandra-emv.sh file for this node.